williamhsu17/Gather_Town_Game_Page/readme.md

 # Gather Town Game Page
-this is for [gather.town](https://gather.town/) app so my friends and I have a easier life when we wanna play board game in my space. you can use this link for the gamepage:
+this is for [gather.town](https://gather.town/) app so my friends and I have a easier life when we wanna play board game in my space.
+You can use this link for the gamepage:

 [https://williamhsu17.github.io/Gather_Town_Game_Page/index.html](https://williamhsu17.github.io/Gather_Town_Game_Page/index.html)

-add a param for specific game
+add a param for a specific game
 [https://williamhsu17.github.io/Gather_Town_Game_Page/index.html?link=https://colonist.io/](https://williamhsu17.github.io/Gather_Town_Game_Page/index.html?link=https://colonist.io/)

 ### Goals: